FrancineBrg/Francine/README.md

 #### Considerations:

-The task was challenging because I had not worked with those resources yet.
+The task was challenging because I have not worked with those resources yet.
 I worked hard to develop it in the best way possible and I was very satisfied with the result.